camunda/camunda-docs/docs/reference/public-api.md

 Camunda Cloud provides a public API.
 This section covers the definition of the public API and backwards compatibility for version updates.

-## Backwards Compatibility for Public API
+## Backwards compatibility for public API

 Camunda Cloud versioning scheme follows the `MAJOR.MINOR.PATCH` pattern put forward by [Semantic Versioning](https://semver.org/).
 Camunda Cloud will maintain public API backwards compatibility for `MINOR` version updates.

 Example: Update from version `1.0.x` to `1.1.y` will not break the public API.

-To learn more about our release cycle, please refer to our [release policy](/reference/release-policy.md).
+To learn more about our release cycle, refer to our [release policy](/reference/release-policy.md).

-## Definition of Public API
+## Definition of public API

 Camunda Cloud public API is limited to the following items: